-Here are ten of the most unique Dutch traditions, and those which incoming or newly arrived expats in Holland should be aware of…
+Here are 10 of the most unique Dutch traditions, and those which incoming or newly arrived expats in Holland should be aware of…

-Hanging School Bags on Flagpoles: The first time an expat sees a school bag hanging from a flagpole with the Dutch flag on it, they are likely to do a double take because of how strange it looks.
+The first time an expat sees a school bag hanging from a flagpole with the Dutch flag on it, they are likely to do a double take because of how strange it looks.
 Then you might think ‘I bet the people who own the house don’t even know some school kid vandalized their flagpole by tossing their knapsack on it.’
 But then you come across the same scene on the next block and then the next and then you ask yourself what is going on?
 Well, as it turns out, what you are seeing is a Dutch tradition which takes place every June on the day that all high school seniors get their final exam grades and find out if they will be graduating.
-If the news is positive, the successful student (or one of the parents) will hang out the Dutch flag and attach to it the student’s schoolbag.
-This signals success to friends and neighbors who pass by the house.
+If the news is positive, the successful student (or happy parents) hang out the Dutch flag and attach to it the student’s schoolbag.
+This signals a positive result to friends and neighbors who pass by the house.